DannyLiehr/DannyLiehr/README.md

 * Sandbox games like Cities Skylines 1, Minecraft, Don't Starve
 * Sonic games

+## Contribution Gaps
+I have gaps in my contributions when I'm working on private software that does not need a repository.

 ## Lighthouse
 [Lighthouse](https://www.writelighthouse.com) is my most significant passion project to date.
 It's a journal app for people who experience structural dissociation (typically present in dissociative disorders).
 Still a big work-in-progress.
 But I will say that the project is built on ExpressJS, vanilla javascript, and Postgres.